 It is capable of removing heavy metals like mercury and copper, as well as other contaminants such as agricultural chemicals and limescale, found in hard water.
-While it effectively removes all of the stuff you don’t want to be drinking with your water, this Mavea filter leaves in beneficial minerals like potassium, magnesium, and calcium.
+While it effectively removes all of the stuff you don’t want to be drinking with your water, this Aguagear filter leaves in beneficial minerals like potassium, magnesium, and calcium.

-The replacement filters come in a pack of 3 and are reasonably priced.
+The replacement filters come in a pack of 1 or 3 and are reasonably priced.
 The best part is that the company is doing its share to have a smaller ecological footprint.
 Instead of throwing the used filters into the trash, you can ship them back to the company and they will be appropriately recycled.